spatie/typescript-transformer/docs/usage/using-transformers.md

 ---
 title: Using transformers
-weight: 3
+weight: 4
 ---

 Transformers are the heart of the package.
-They take a PHP class and determine if it can be transformed into TypeScript, if that's possible, the transformer will transform the PHP class to a TypeScript definition.
+They take a PHP class and determine if it can be transformed into TypeScript, if that's possible, they will try to do this kind of transformation.

 ## Default transformers